cgtoolbox/UnrealRemoteControlWrapper/README.md

 ```

-This is a one way only data exchange, and only string data is supported atm.
+This is a one way only data exchange, and only string data are supported atm.

 (But a json string can be sent that way)

 ## Python remote control (uprc, HTTP api):

-It needs to have the remote API plugin installed on your Unreal project, as well as the server started, you can do that on the cmd:
+⚠️ It needs to have the remote API plugin installed on your Unreal project, as well as the server started, you can do that on the cmd:

 ```
 WebControl.StartServer